nitaic/WP-conditional-menus/README.md

 # WordPress-conditional-menus

-Loads custom menu if page has been "assigned" to a location.
+Function to build menu args which loads custom menu if page has been "assigned" to a location.

 Using ACF relationship fields and creating a custom post type "locations", pages can be assigned to a location.